samson1510/hello-world/README.md

 # hello-world
+Hi there!
-first attempt to create a repository
+This is my first attempt to create a repository.